-Health state utilities for asymptomatic, mild, moderate, and severe PTSD were reported in an existing cost-effectiveness analysis of MDMA-AP and derived from EQ-5D-5L surveys completed by participants in a phase three trial of MDMA-AP.57 The EQ-5D-5L scores were presented as health state utility scores with no reference to comparisons between pre- and post-trial treatment effects.
+Health state utilities for asymptomatic, mild, moderate, and severe PTSD were reported in an existing cost-effectiveness analysis of MDMA-AP and derived from EQ-5D-5L surveys completed by participants in a phase three trial of MDMA-AP.52 The EQ-5D-5L scores were presented as health state utility scores with no reference to comparisons between pre- and post-trial treatment effects.
 Therefore, the treatment effect on quality of life EQ-5D-5L scores assumed that patients who transitioned to less severe PTSD states receive the quality of life benefits associated with changing health states.

-Drug Costs65
+Drug Costs58

 Since there is no publicly available list or net price for MDMA, we relied on an estimate from IPD Analytics suggesting a price for MDMA of approximately \$5,000 to \$15,000 per course (all three sessions).
 We chose the midpoint for the exploratory analysis of \$10,000 for all three sessions.
-This placeholder price represents the cost of the drug; non-drug costs associated with MDMA-AP sessions are included as separate costs in the cost-effectiveness model.

-Non-Drug Costs61
+Non-Drug Costs55

-To determine the MDMA-AP non-drug costs, we adopted the micro-costing method of Marseille et al. 2023 and used the Current Procedural Terminology (CPT) codes associated with the MDMA-AP activities.
-Resource utilization for psychotherapy sessions, including the number of sessions and clinicians present, were based on the protocol detailed in the phase three clinical trial described by Mitchell et al. 2023.
+To determine the MDMA-AP non-drug costs, we adopted the micro-costing method of Marseille et al. 2023 and used the Current Procedural Terminology (CPT) codes associated with the MDMA-AP activities.8 Resource utilization for psychotherapy sessions, including the number of sessions and clinicians present, were based on the protocol detailed in the phase three clinical trial described by Mitchell et al. 2023.
 Additionally, the cost of a pregnancy test preceding an MDMA-AP session was factored in based on the proportion of women in the trial population.
 More detail is available in the Supplement.